bibifant/NortEval_2/README.md

 ## Installation

-To install Nortal LLM, please follow these steps:
+To install Nortal LLM and its required dependencies, please follow these steps:

 ### 1. Clone the Repository